 - Marine safety and first aid.

 - The marine environment.

 - Life in the sea.

 - Humans in water.

 - Marine and maritime employment.

 - Dangerous marine creatures.

 - Oceanography.

 - Seafood handling and processing.

 - Anatomy and physiology of marine organisms.

 - Coral reef ecology.

 - Sea birds of our coast.

-Internet access is required for research and to use DoE email communication.
+Internet access is required for research.

 The Marine Studies course is a non ATAR course.
 It is designed for students with a basic level of achievement or above in Year 10 Science (Grade D or above).

 Numeracy